Start Here

 What I Look For in Results

-This allows us to prioritize what needs attention now and what can wait.
+This allows us to prioritize what needs attention now, what can wait, and what may be too aggressive for the body’s current capacity.

 How the Process Works